 Private healthcare graduate schemes

 You may also be able to find graduate employment in a management role in the private sector.
-BUPA, one of the largest private sector healthcare employers, has run graduate training schemes in the past.
+BUPA, one of the largest private sector healthcare employers, offers an operations management graduate scheme.

 Direct entry routes